What is SSH and how do you use it?

 PLEASE NOTE: On old offers, access is only possible with the primary FTP account.
 This means that additional FTP users will not have SSH access.

-SSH lets you log on to your server and work with your files (as in FTP).
+SSH allows you log on to your server and work with your files (as in FTP).
 For more information on the SSH protocol, click here.

 - The SSH option, available on: Hosting plans starting with Professional hosting.